alinamarasca/mdn-shopping/planning/development-strategy.md

 ## Should have
 (things we don;t know yest how to do, but will figure out and re-organize the order)

-2. As **Sheyla** I want to send my list to my spouse so they do the shopping.
+2. As **Sheyla** I want to SEND my list to my spouse so they do the shopping.
 3. As **Sheyla** I want a trusted person to edit the list.
-4. As **list-user** I want to add comment to the item in the list.
+4. As **list-user** I want to ADD COMMENT to the item in the list.
-5. As **old-school-shopper** I want to save my list to have it om paper.
+5. As **old-school-shopper** I want to SAVE my list to have it om paper.
 6. As **busy person** I want to have a timer to be on schedule.
 7. As **busy person** I want to to know how much I spend for shopping per month.
 8. As **list-user** I want to ask another person to buy what I didn't buy.